GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 {% Aside 'key-term' %}
 It's important that you understand the difference between "same-site" and "same-origin".
-Learn about the difference at "[Understanding same-site and same-origin](/same-site-same-origin)".
+Learn about the difference at [Understanding same-site and same-origin](/same-site-same-origin).
 {% endAside %}

 #### 3. Use the COEP Report-Only HTTP header to assess embedded resources